Ulala (Space Channel 5): Additional games, crossovers, and cameos

 Ulala also appears in the virtual reality game Space Channel 5 VR: Kinda Funky News Flash, where players play a reporter (Roo or Kie) shadowing Ulala on the job while they undercover the recent transformation of the Morolians turned Othermoros, and the mysterious leader known as Glitter.
 She makes appearances in all Space Channel 5 spin-offs, including Ulala's Channel J, Space Channel 5: Ulala's Cosmic Attack, and Dreamcast Collection.

 Ulala makes several appearances outside the Space Channel 5 series.
 She made her first non-Space Channel 5 playable appearance in Beach Spikers as a secret playable character.
 She also made another playable appearance in the Wii version of Samba de Amigo, alongside Sonic the Hedgehog.
 In 2008, she appeared as a choosable coach in Sega Splash Golf.
 Her attire appears as a selectable skin in Chaos Heroes Online for the character Silk.
-Ulala herself made an appearance as a limited edition character in League of Legends in 2021, alongside several Space Channel 5 and Sailor Moon-themed skins and costumes for other characters.
+Ulala and Pudding's outfits also make cameo appearances in PlayStation's 2024 video game, Astro Bot.